Amores verdaderos: Plot

-Liliana (Sherlyn González), who is Cristina's daughter, suffers the loss of her supposed mother without actually knowing that her real mother is Adriana.
-Liliana arrives to work as a gardener at the Balvanera mansion where she has to endure the rudeness and mistreatment of Nicole who insists on making a difference between them, however, this will come to an end when Liliana discovers that she is also a Balvanera and she will gain strength to fight Nicole for the love of Francisco (Sebastián Rulli), who has come in as Nicole's personal bodyguard, putting Liliana at a disadvantage to win her love.
-Nicole, on her part, will do everything possible to make Francisco's life miserable without knowing that she will ultimately fall in love with him madly.
+Liliana (Sherlyn González), Cristina's daughter, mourns the loss of her supposed mother without knowing that her real mother is Adriana.
+When Liliana begins working as a gardener at the Balvanera mansion, she endures Nicole's constant rudeness and mistreatment, as Nicole insists on emphasizing their social differences.
+However, this dynamic shifts when Liliana discovers she is also a Balvanera, giving her the strength to compete with Nicole for the love of Francisco (Sebastián Rulli), Nicole's personal bodyguard.
+Despite Nicole's initial attempts to make Francisco's life miserable, she ultimately and unexpectedly falls madly in love with him.

 As a result of a series of misunderstandings, Nicole marries Rogelio (Eleazar Gómez) without love believing that Francisco loves Liliana, Rogelio accepts the marriage following the instructions of his mother, since they see in Nicole the only possibility to get out of the family ruin, giving as It turned out to be hell for both of us.
 For her part, Francisco is forced to marry Liliana after a tragic event that left her in agony, a fact that deeply hurts Nicole, because when they meet again and after her separation with Rogelio, they both realize that they still love each other.
 Victoria, José Ángel, Nicole and Francisco will have to overcome the obstacles of destiny that will be the only one in charge of uniting them and achieving their True Love.